zephyrproject-rtos/hal_ethos_u/README.md

 To avoid memory leaks, any allocations done in the ethosu_inference_begin() must be balanced by a corresponding free of the memory in the ethosu_inference_end() callback.

+The end callback will always be called if the begin callback has been called, including in the event of an interrupt semaphore take timeout.

 ```[C]
 void ethosu_inference_begin(struct ethosu_driver *drv, void *user_arg);